Laplace's equation on n-dimensional singular manifolds: Introduction

 \section{Introduction}

-We study the existence and regularity of the solution for the Laplace's equation where $f \in L^2$ in Riemannian manifolds with conical singularities and with Poincar\'{e} like metrics, which will be defined as follows.
+We study the existence and regularity of solutions for the Laplace's equation on Riemannian manifolds with conical singularities and with the Poincar\'{e} like metric, which will be defined as follows.